Blue Marble University

 (3) The MD Doctoral Degree is Equivalent to Regionally Accredited Doctoral Degree (such as a PhD or DSc) from a USA College or University in terms of credits earned: Blue Marble University is foreign (international) educational institution operating from the Commonwealth of Dominica.
 Foreign education can qualify students for employment and other positions in the U.S.A., when the student’s educational credentials are approved by a professional foreign education credentials service..
-Because this program is equivalent to that of a regionally accredited doctoral degree (PhD or DSc) from a USA college or university, based upon the minimum trimester credits of 72, upon completion of the full program, and for a nominal fee, it is expected that graduates will be able to obtain a Certificate of Equivalency from a professional foreign education credentials evaluator.
-Of course, our program, lacking hands on clinical training, may never be deemed equivalent to an accredited MD degree; however in some instances our program has been deemed “equivalent academically” to a US Medical Degree.
-Graduates may not practice clinical medicine and ordinarily will not qualify for any licensing as any health care provider, depending on your country.
+Because this program is equivalent to that of a regionally accredited doctoral degree (PhD or DSc) from a USA college or university, based upon the minimum trimester credits of 72, upon completion of the full program, and for a nominal fee, it is expected that most graduates will be able to obtain a Certificate of Equivalency from a professional foreign education credentials evaluator.
+Depending on the Reviewer selected, the M.D. degree may be considered as equivalent academically to a medical degree from a traditional US medical school, but not equivalent for medical licensing.
+As there is no clinical training included, the program is intended to be in the nature of an Executive M.D.
+Degree.